mihnearad/mihnearad-portfolio/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-If not already clear enough, I'm Mihnea, a SysAdmin/Project Manager based in Romania working remotely around the globe.
-I enjoy technology, gadgets and I spend my time tinkering with my homelab.
-This very website is a result of me trying not to procrastinate.
+I'm a SysAdmin/Project Manager based in Romania working remotely around the globe.
+I love working technology and I've been doing that my whole life.
+I spend most of my time tinkering with my homelab, finding open source software as well as enjoy a good movie here and there.
+This very website is a result of me trying something new.

 Currently pursuing a CyberSecurity career path, learning Python, Networking and playing with HackTheBox from time to time.